Harry Maguire: Senior

 On 15 November 2021, Maguire scored the opening goal in a 10–0 victory over San Marino on the final day of 2022 World Cup qualification, making him England's highest-scoring defender with seven goals, surpassing John Terry and Jack Charlton.
-Maguire was selected for England's squad for the 2022 World Cup in Qatar where he earned praise for a controlling performance in a 0–0 draw against the United States – a game in which he made his 50th appearance for England – as well as for consistent and successful performances in the latter stages of the tournament.
+Maguire was selected for England's squad for the 2022 FIFA World Cup in Qatar where he earned praise for a controlling performance in a 0–0 draw against the United States – a game in which he made his 50th appearance for England – as well as for consistent and successful performances in the latter stages of the tournament.
 Maguire was selected for Sky Sports's 2022 World Cup Team of the Tournament.

-On 6 June 2024, Maguire was dropped from the England squad for Euro 2024 after failing to recover from a calf injury.
+On 6 June 2024, Maguire was dropped from the England squad for UEFA Euro 2024 after failing to recover from a calf injury.
+He was left out of the England squad for the 2026 FIFA World Cup.
+In an Instagram post, Maguire stated that, although he was "confident [he] could have played a major part [in the] summer for [his] country after the season", he has been left "shocked and gutted".
+Despite the fact he would not play in the 2026 World Cup, in June 2026 it was revealed that Maguire had been signed up to appear on the The Rest Is Football podcast (hosted by Gary Lineker).
+Lineker himself revealed in an interview with Talksport that this deal had been signed a significant amount of time in advance to his non-selection by England.
+Lineker also revealed that Maguire requested his deal with the podcast included a get out clause in case of his potential England selection which ultimately did not materialise.

 Style of play

 Recognised for his authoritative defending, Maguire is also known for his composure on the ball as well as his physical strength and presence.
 He is also known for his ability to score powerful headers.